-Many disciplines contribute to the public health workforce such as nursing, nutrition, oral health, health education, social work, epidemiology, laboratory sciences and environmental health.
+Many disciplines contribute to the public health workforce such as nursing, nutrition, oral health, health education, social work, epidemiology, laboratory sciences, and environmental health.
 Completion of a graduate degree in public health prepares individuals for opportunities in a variety of organizations.
 Many individuals work in government positions while others pursue careers with non-profit organizations.

-The PPH offers three educational options for students:
+The Division of Public Health offers two educational options for students:

-- Graduate degree program leading to a Master of Public Health(MPH) (42 credits total)

-- Graduate Certificates
+- Graduate degree program leading to a Master of Public Health (MPH) (42 credits total) - Graduate Certificates

-- Non-transcriptable Certificates

-Program in Public Health Mission, Vision and Goals
+Division of Public Health Mission, Vision and Goals